 AGAINST()must be a string value that is constant during query evaluation.
 This rules out, for example, a table column because that can differ for each row.

 Index hints are more limited for

 FULLTEXTsearches than for non-

-See Section 126.96.36.199, “Index Hint Syntax”.
+FULLTEXTsearches.
+See Section 8.9.2, “Index Hints”.

 The '%' character is not a supported wildcard character for full-text searches.